open-cluster-management-io/enhancements/enhancements/sig-architecture/68-token-registration/README.md

 ## Alternatives

 - Cloud provider native IAM support - this will be covered in a new enhancement.
+- CSR remains the preferred approach to spoke cluster authentication with the hub, where usable.

 ## Infrastructure Needed [optional]